irebah/snake/README.md

 [![codecov](https://codecov.io/gh/irebah/snake/graph/badge.svg?token=AK8P3KB9AR)](https://codecov.io/gh/irebah/snake)
 [![Build, test and deploy](https://github.com/irebah/snake/actions/workflows/build.yml/badge.svg)](https://github.com/irebah/snake/actions/workflows/build.yml)

+This project is a fun implementation of the classic Snake game using React and TypeScript, built with Vite for a fast development experience.
+It utilizes Tailwind CSS for styling and Vitest for testing.
+No canvas is used; instead, we leverage HTML and CSS for rendering.

 You can view the live version of the project at [https://irebah.github.io/snake](https://irebah.github.io/snake).

 ## Table of Contents